lohhaoyuan/lohhaoyuan/README.md

 [![discord](https://img.shields.io/badge/Discord-5865F2?style=for-the-badge&logo=discord&logoColor=white)](https://discordapp.com/users/915513493594177566)
 [![Medium Badge](https://img.shields.io/badge/-@lohhaoyuan-03a57a?style=for-the-badge&labelColor=000000&logo=Medium&link=https://medium.com/@lohhaoyuan/)](https://lohhaoyuan.medium.com/)

-I am an aspiring student programmer as well as a member of the Hwa Chong Robotics Club.
+I am an aspiring, short student programmer as well as a member of the Hwa Chong Robotics Club.
 Currently, I pursue the fields of Web Development and am studying App Development (Class of 2022 for the [Swift Accelerator Programme](https://swiftinsg.org)), as well as (of course) robotics.

 Apart from software development (and robotics), I'm also a classical music enthusiast.
 Scharwenka <3.